patch-prolog

 plgc build --target wasm32-wasi deps.pl -o deps.wasm

-wasmtime run deps.wasm --query "needs(app, X)" --format json
+wasmtime run deps.wasm --query "needs(app, X)" --format text

---query, --limit, --format, the JSON shape, and the exit codes
+--query, --limit, --format (text the default, or bson), and the exit codes

 (0 none · 1 solutions · 2 parse error · 3 runtime error) are all